-Embracing the ‘dark side’
+Embracing the ‘dark side’ of Shadow IT

-Remember when your grandma said “Keep your friends close, and your enemies closer”?
+Remember when your grandma said, “Keep your friends close, and your enemies closer”?
 This, in a nutshell, is the best way to approach Shadow IT today.
 As Gartner and many other analysts have pointed out, Shadow IT is a reality that every business must quickly learn to embrace, and IT Departments must know it exists and understand what lurks in these shadows.

 Indeed, the presence of Shadow IT arguably boosts productivity, employee engagement, and overall employee happiness.
-This is simply because people become accustomed to using certain applications and platforms in their homes and in social scenarios, and naturally want to stick with those tools in the workplace.
-Often, these tools are more accessible and easier to use than enterprise solutions, and are usually free.
+This is simply because people become accustomed to using certain applications and platforms in their homes and social scenarios, and naturally, want to stick with those tools in the workplace.
+Often, these tools are more accessible and easier to use than enterprise solutions and are usually free.
 To return to the WhatsApp example, while it’s not your typical business tool, it’s arguably more effective with remote staff than some paid-for business communication tools.